Furious Putin calls Wagner coup ‘treason’: ‘A stab in the back to everyone in Russia’

 He also said “high treason” was the result of certain “ambitions” that are underway.

-“This internal mutiny is a mortal blow to us,” Putin said before adding the exercise was a “stab in the back”.
+“This internal mutiny is a mortal blow to us,” Putin said before adding the exercise was a “stab in the back on our troops and the people of Russia”.

 “I am doing everything to repel this attack.